lpelos/acoustic-challenge-react/README.md

 # Acoustic Code Challenge in React

-This is a code challenge made for [Acoustic](https://acoustic.co/) which consists in a SPA application that consumes Acoustic Content APIs and renders the content returned using React.
+This is a code challenge built in two days for [Acoustic](https://acoustic.co/) which consists in a SPA application that consumes Acoustic Content APIs and renders the content returned using React.

 ![Demo](https://raw.githubusercontent.com/lpelos/acoustic-challenge-react/master/src/assets/images/demo.gif)